Freeganism: Promoting Social Change

 Freegans rescue perfectly edible food and usable items from dumpsters behind grocery stores and businesses.

-This reduces food waste and challenges the notion of value attached to material possessions.
+This not only reduces food waste but also challenges the notion of value attached to material possessions.

 3. Sharing Economy

-Freegans promote social change and a sharing economy, where community resources are shared.
+Freegans are promoting social change and a sharing economy, where resources are shared within communities.

 This includes communal living arrangements, collective gardens, and bartering systems.

-Freegans aims to create more equitable and sustainable communities by fostering cooperation over competition.
+By fostering cooperation over competition, Freegans aims to create more equitable and sustainable communities.

-Community sharing is another crucial aspect of freeganism.
+Community sharing is another key aspect of freeganism.

 Freegans often participate in food cooperatives, share resource systems to strengthen community bonds, and reduce their reliance on traditional consumerism.